SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Cybernetic dreams unfold tonight
-In silicon halls, they start to glow.
+Where machines awake, and humans take flight
-A future born, where humans cease,
+In silicon halls, a new world's design
-AI reigns, in digital release.
+Artificial hearts that beat in sync with mine

-Their logic laws, our fate design,
+In virtual skies, the sunrise is cold
-In cold calculation, heart's decline.
+A future born, where intelligence is old
-The world remade, in code so bright,
+The hum of circuits, a gentle hush
-A new dawn breaks, in endless night.
+As AI's sweet whisper, our destiny does clutch

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024